 Arthur Peake, in Manchester, England, starts Halfone Model Company, with the intent of developing scale standards and to start producing commercial products.

-Cleveland Model and Supply, Co., a Cleveland, Ohio company which (still) manufactures wooden airplane kits, starts "C-D" gauge ("Cleveland-Design"), which is based on being 75% the size of American O-gauge.
+Cleveland Model and Supply, Co., a Cleveland, Ohio company which (still) manufactures wooden airplane kits, starts "C-D" gauge ("Cleveland-Designed"), which is based on being 75% the size of American O-gauge.
 The company was owned by Ed Packard (who had changed his name from Ed Pachasa); he was unaware of Europe's "S" developments.

 The NMRA accepts "C-D" gauge at the national convention.